ACCESS-NRI/model-configs-template/README.md

 ## CI and Reproducibility Checks

-This repository makes use of GitHub Actions to perform reproducibility checks on `ACCESS-OM2` config branches.
+This repository makes use of GitHub Actions to perform reproducibility checks on model config branches.

 ### Config Branches